0xfe2f/Pokem00n/README.md

 # Pokem00n
-A Software Engineering project for USP
+A Software Engineering project for USP.